 I have never liked Ethan Hawke.
 Ever since Reality Bites, I don’t like him.
 I don’t know what it is, I can’t put my finger on it.
-But when I saw the trailer for Sinister, I really didn’t care who was in it, I was going to see the movie.
+But when I saw the trailer for Sinister, I really didn’t care who was in it, I was going to see the movie no matter what.
 And Hawke is good in this.
 Sinister reminded me of why I don’t go see scary movies by myself.
-Yes, it is a touch predictable, and it leaves you wondering what the hell has happened to Vincent D’Onofrio, but what I like about it is its attempt at being something different.
+Yes, it is a touch predictable at times, and it leaves you wondering what the hell has happened to Vincent D’Onofrio (I’m still wondering after watching Ratched), but what I like about it is its attempt at being something different.
 There is a confusing plot point at the end but don’t let that get in the way of you enjoying this well-made film.

 Hawke plays a true crime writer who moves his family into the murder house on which he is basing his new book.
 Obviously, this doesn’t sit none too well with the missus because he doesn’t bother to tell her.
 Before long, the family falls victim to a demon.

 There are some unique elements to this one.
 I like the use of home movies as an inter-dimensional vehicle for the demon.
 There are plenty of jump scares to go along with true moments of horrific suspense.
 The late Fred Thompson makes one of his last screen appearances as the local sheriff.
 Just don’t watch this one alone.
 Do yourself a favor, skip the sequel.